eavonius/powerdelivery/environments.markdown

 $nodes = @{}

 # Get credentials from an environment configuration variable that
-# your new VM will allow logins from.
+# your new VM will allow logins with.
 You'll have to create this
-# ahead of time in Azure AD or a domain controller.
+# account ahead of time in Azure AD or a domain controller, and add
+# this user to the "Remote Management Users" group on your VM image.
 $newVMCredentials = $target.Credentials["powerdelivery@mydomain.com"]

 Import-Module Azure

-# "Sign-in" to Windows Azure's PowerShell cmdlets with powerdelivery credentials
+# "Sign-in" to Windows Azure's PowerShell cmdlets with credentials
+# that permit you to administer Windows Azure so you can create VMs.
 Add-AzureAccount -Credential $target.Credentials["admin@mydomain.com"]

 # Set the Azure subscription from an environment configuration variable
 Select-AzureSubscription $config.AzureSubscriptionId

-# This would use Windows Server 2012.
-If dynamically provisioning,
-# don't really do this.
-You should instead use your own VHD that
+# Store in a configuration variable a valid image for your own VHD that
 # has had powerdelivery already configured on it as described in
 # "Enabling deployment to nodes" above, otherwise powerdelivery
-# won't be able to connect to it
+# won't be able to connect to it.
-$image = "a699494373c04fc0bc8f2bb1389d6106__Windows-Server-2012-Datacenter-201305.01-en.us-127GB.vhd"
+$image = $config.AzureVMImage

 # Create the VM using the image and an admin username and password
+# This password would be added to powerdelivery as a "secret" so it
+# is not stored in clear text in your code.
 New-AzureVMConfig -Name "TestVM" `
                   -InstanceSize "Small" `
                   -ImageName $image |
   Add-AzureProvisioningConfig -Windows `
                               -AdminUsername "MYDOMAIN\admin" `
-                              -Password "s@m3p@@sw0rd" |
+                              -Password $target.Secrets.AzureVMAdminPassword |
     New-AzureVM -ServiceName "MyService" -Location "West US" -WaitForBoot

-# Execute the script from microsoft that sets up a VM for PowerShell
+# Execute the script from microsoft that sets up a VM for PowerShell.
+# You would need to add the script to your source code as a relative
+# path.
+This assumes it's in a "Scripts" directory.
 .\Scripts\InstallWinRMCertAzureVM.ps1 -SubscriptionName $config.AzureSubscriptionId `
                                       -ServiceName "MyService" `
                                       -Name "TestVM"